Tourism Management MA

 Annual student feedback for the course is very positive, with teaching, staff contract and course content receiving particular praise.
 This reflects the tourism team's efforts to provide a valuable and effective course as well as a supportive, friendly and stimulating environment for your studies.

-Staff teaching on the course are active researchers, and their teaching is informed by both their own research and by current ideas and debates.
+Staff teaching on the course are active researchers, and their teaching is informed by both their own research and their engagement with industry.

 You will learn about the nature and characteristics of the tourism industry, and explore how it can be marketed, managed and planned, examining cases from around the world.
 A range of option modules allows you to focus on your particular interests, and to explore the links between the different aspects of tourism.
 A dissertation gives you the chance to research a topic of your choice in depth.